2200175/CS220AU/README.md

 - 2021-09-24 index.md, reflection.md and assessment.md added. readme.md refined
 - 2021-09-21 repo created. readme.md added and next steps in the todo heading defined

+-2022-10-24 have watched the three videos and taking notes from them -2022-10-24 exposed the main ideas of the videos in inbox -2022-10-24 rewritte and link all the videos on a writting page -2022-10-24 strated thinking on existencial risks and their link between digital identities.
 <br>

 ## TODO